List of sport venues in Cardiff: Ice Arena Wales

+Planet Ice were originally tasked to run the rink as well as design and build it, however following delays, Cardiff Council cancelled the tender and awarded it to Green bank Partnerships.
+Since opening the rink has been run by Ice Arena (Wales) Limited.

 Cardiff Arms Park

 Cardiff Arms Park is a rugby union stadium situated in the city centre.
-One of rugby union's most famous stadiums, it is home to Cardiff RFC and the Cardiff Blues.
+One of rugby union's most famous stadiums, it is home to Cardiff RFC and Cardiff Rugby.
 Previously the site had two stadiums: the Cardiff Rugby Ground and also the National Stadium.
 Until 1966 it was also home to the only Welsh first-class cricket club, Glamorgan County Cricket Club.

 The Arms Park officially opened on 7 April 1984, but by 1999 the Millennium Stadium, which was the fourth redevelopment of the Cardiff Arms Park site since 1881, had replaced it as the national stadium of Wales.
-The future of the remaining Cardiff Rugby Ground has been in doubt since the announcement in 2007 that the Cardiff Blues would be moving to the new Cardiff City stadium.
+The future of the remaining Cardiff Rugby Ground had been in doubt since the announcement in 2007 that the Cardiff Blues would be moving to the new Cardiff City stadium.
 Cardiff Blues moved back to the Arms Park following the 2011-12 season.

 The site has been host to many sports apart from rugby union and cricket, including athletics, association football, greyhound racing, tennis, British baseball and boxing.
 The National Stadium also hosted many music concerts including The Rolling Stones, U2 and Michael Jackson.